-National Apprenticeship Week 2024: Navigating alternative routes to fulfilling STEM careers
+National Apprenticeship Week 2024: navigating alternative routes to fulfilling STEM careers

 05 February 2024

 This week (February 5 to 11) marks National Apprenticeship Week, a time for the education and skills sector to come together and celebrate the achievements of apprentices across the UK and the impact they have on communities, industry, and the wider economy.
+However, it is also an apt time to reflect on some of the misconceptions around apprenticeships, and how we can reframe the way we talk about further education and professional development, both at school-leaver age and beyond.

 Transitioning from social sciences to tech: my apprenticeship journey

 It was only until joining National Centre for Computing Education programme as a Trainee Marketing and Communications Officer that I realised that being a creative in a tech-facing role was possible.
-It became evident that individuals from diverse academic backgrounds can pursue this pathway, contributing something unique and valuable to the field.
+It quickly became evident to me that individuals from diverse academic backgrounds can pursue a career in the industry, contributing something unique and valuable to the sector.

 Apprenticeships as routes to fulfilling STEM careers